10:00am to 2:00pm

 Fox2 will activate at 10:02:30 on 146.430 MHz FM.

-Covid-19 Info — we want all participants to have fun AND be safe.
 Communications with “Fox Control” can all be done over the BCRA repeater, including checking in when you have found the fox.
-You may also speak with us in the control vehicle using physical distancing, if you wish.
+You may also speak with us in the control vehicle using physical distancing if you wish.

-The Fox will activate at 10:00 am on 146.565 MHz FM with a 5 watt signal and will transmit 1 minute of tone followed by Morse Code ID and 4 minutes of silence.
-The hunt will last until 2:00 pm or until all checked in participants have found the transmitter, whichever comes first.
+The Fox1 will activate at 10:00 am on 146.565 MHz FM, and Fox2 at 10:02:30 on 146.430 MHz FM with a 5-watt signal, and both will transmit 1 minute of tone followed by Morse Code ID and 4 minutes of silence.
+As the hunt progresses we may increase the transmission times – that will be announced on the BCRA repeater.
+The hunt will last until 2:30 pm or until all checked-in participants have found the transmitters, whichever comes first.

-The Fox will be in a public place and will be manned at all times.
-When you have found the fox your time and order of arrival will be recorded and a personalized certificate will be emailed to each participant.
+The Fox1 (in Skip’s vehicle, a blue/grey Jeep Commander marked BCRA) will be in a public place and be manned at all times.
+When you have found the fox, your time and order of arrival will be recorded, and a personalized certificate will be emailed to each participant.

 Email questions to Skip at firstname.lastname@example.org or text to 774-644-3469.
 After the hunt, your comments, impressions, and suggestions will be welcome!

 Join us and have some good amateur radio fun!